joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-26-walkabout.md

 ## Solution

-andy walks in two kinds of places, the finite surface of the soccer ball and the (infinite?) kitchen floor.
+Andy walks in two kinds of places, the finite surface of the soccer ball and the infinite kitchen floor.

-on the ball, he can only walk so far into the forest before he starts to walk out. but on the kitchen floor, his walks are much more likely to range up in length. the further he gets, the more likely he is to get further.
+On the ball, he can only walk so far into the forest before he starts to walk out.
+But on the kitchen floor, his walks are much more likely to range up in length.
+The further he gets, the more likely he is to get further.

-we want to know if he'll have an exceptional experience in the kitchen. since this depends on knowing the expected walk on his soccer ball, we'll start there.
+We want to know if he'll have an exceptional experience in the kitchen.
+Since this depends on knowing the expected walk on his soccer ball, we'll start there.

-# soccer ball
+### Soccer ball by symmetry

+On the soccer ball, suppose we let Andy to wander indefinitely.
+How often would we expect him to be on a given position?
+The answer, in the fullness of time, is simply $1/n^\text{th}$ of the time.

+It might seem like this is too cute, since Andy isn't indefinitely wandering, but starting from a definite position.
+However, any subsequence in the infinite wander from $i$ back to $i$ is a valid morning stroll.

+Still, we can calculate explicitly to verify that expected time to return is indeed $20$ steps.

+### Soccer ball by calculation

-whenever andy takes a step, he has a $\frac13$ chance to move onto some neighboring tile $j$ in $\sigma(i),$ the neighborhood of $i,$ which has an expected number of additional tiles $\langle T_j\rangle$ before it returns to the origin for the first time. putting this to symbols gets the harmonic relationship
+Whenever Andy takes a step, he has a $\frac13$ chance to move onto some neighboring tile $j$ in $\sigma(i),$ the neighborhood of $i,$ which has an expected number of additional tiles $\langle T_j\rangle$ before it returns to the origin for the first time.
+Putting this to symbols gets the harmonic relationship

 $$
   \langle T_i\rangle = 1 + \frac13\sum\limits_{j\in\sigma(i)\setminus\boldsymbol{0}} \langle T_j\rangle.
 $$

-to get rolling, we just have to encode the neighbor relationships of the white tiles on the ball. taking its vitals, we see that the $20$ white tiles can be arranged into $4$ groups (A, B, C, and D). the top and bottom groups form connected rings while the middle two undulate, connecting to members of the other ring, and the top or bottom, but not amongst themselves.
+To get rolling, we just have to encode the neighbor relationships of the white tiles on the ball.
+Taking its vitals, we see that the $20$ white tiles can be arranged into $4$ groups (A, B, C, and D).
+The top and bottom groups form connected rings while the middle two undulate, connecting to members of the other ring, and the top or bottom, but not amongst themselves.

 ![](/img/2022-07-26-vertex-labels-save.png){:width="400 px" class="image-centered"}

-putting this to a graph, we can generate the system of expectation equations like
+Putting this to a graph, we can generate the system of expectation equations like

 ```mathematica
 edges = {A1 <-> A2, A2 <-> A3, A3 <-> A4, A4 <-> A5, A5 <-> A1,